Special Projects for the VRTAC-QM

 In the VRTAC-QM, we will pilot SARA in four States as a way to gather and report information on VR consumers who are Social Security beneficiaries as a way to increase Social Security Reimbursement (program income) for SVRAs, thereby increasing available resources for service delivery.
 It is our expectation that the ability of SARA to effectively communicate with consumers regarding their employment status and income will dramatically increase program income.
 The SARA pilot projects will be established in four SVRAs in the first two years of the project, with concurrent training and program evaluation imbedded in the pilot project design and implementation.

-A truly unique and potentially transformative project proposed by the VRTAC-QM is the development of four pilot sites that will utilize funds donated by major banks from their Community Reinvestment Act (CRA) commitments as match for the VR program.
-The Community Reinvestment Act (CRA) was enacted in 1977 to prevent redlining and to encourage banks to help meet the credit needs of all segments of their communities, including low and moderate income neighborhoods and individuals.
-For the first time, CRA rules now provide for activities that support people with disabilities including donations to workforce development programs such as State Vocational Rehabilitation Agencies designed to improve employment opportunities for low and moderate income individuals with disabilities.
+A truly unique and potentially transformative project proposed by the VRTAC-QM is the development of pilot sites that will utilize funds donated by major banks from their Community Reinvestment Act (CRA) commitments to draw down federal match for state VR agencies (SVRAs).
+The CRA was enacted in 1977 to prevent redlining and to encourage banks to help meet the credit needs of all segments of their communities, including low- and moderate-income neighborhoods and individuals.
+CRA rules provide for activities that support people with disabilities, including donations to workforce development programs such as SVRAs, designed to improve employment opportunities for low- and moderate-income individuals with disabilities.

-This project will create an opportunity for SVRAs to capture more funds that can be used as their non-Federal share.
-These funds can be used to develop projects that promote financial empowerment, independence and self-sufficiency for low to moderate income individuals with disabilities.
+This project creates an opportunity for SVRAs to capture additional funds that can be used as their non-Federal share.
+These funds can be used to develop projects that promote financial empowerment, independence and self-sufficiency for low- to moderate-income individuals with disabilities.
 The projects will be under the administrative control of the VR program and funds do not revert to the donating bank.
-Targeted for VR programs that need to identify other sources of cost share beyond state appropriation, the CRA projects provide an opportunity to develop a national model that could positively impact VR program development for years to come.
-The first two CRA pilot project sites will be established in Year 2, and the next two sites in Year 3.
-Program development, implementation and evaluation will occur in Years 2-5.

 Employment First Systems Change (EFSC)